simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-threat-hunting-in-proactive-cybersecurity/index.en.md

 ### Skillset Requirements

 Threat hunting demands a **high level of technical expertise** and **cybersecurity knowledge**.
 Organizations may need to invest in training and development to build the necessary skills among their cybersecurity teams.
-This includes understanding advanced threat techniques, network analysis, log analysis, and threat intelligence utilization.
+This includes understanding advanced threat techniques, network analysis, log analysis, and threat intelligence use.

 ### Resource Requirements